Thibault-Santonja/URPL_UTC_WebSite/README.md

 python manage.py runserver
 ```

+For easy launch, create some configuration (if you use IntellJ, PyCharm or any other JetBrain products take a look to parts 1.3. and 1.6.)

 Project made with Django as back and React as Front (but we can  use another technology)